 This was a single-centre retrospective study of neonates born between 1999 and 2014 presenting with cCMV infection and treated at the Lausanne University Hospital, Switzerland.
 Congenital CMV infection was defined from 1999 to 2004 as a positive CMV viral culture , and from 2005 to 2014 by quantitative measures of viral load with molecular assays (detection limit 100–1000 copies/ml ) in urine, collected within the first 3 weeks of life [11–13].
 Infants born during the study period and diagnosed retrospectively with CMV PCR testing on stored dried blood spots (Guthrie cards) were also included .

 Indications for neonatal CMV testing included documented maternal seroconversion during pregnancy, abnormal prenatal ultrasounds, documentation of CMV by molecular assays from amniotic fluid (detection limit 100–1000 copies/ml) and postnatal indications such as being small for gestational age (SGA), microcephaly, subependymal pseudocysts and/or thrombocytopenia [15–17, 20, 25].
-Screening of pregnant women and newborns relied on physician-based practice and on predefined screening policies.
+Screening of pregnant women and newborns relied on physician-based practice and not on predefined screening policies.
 Maternal seroconversion during pregnancy was defined either as documentation of CMV-specific immunoglobulins in a patient previously known to be seronegative, or a newborn with proven cCMV infection born to a mother without any demonstrable CMV-specific antibodies during pregnancy [1, 5, 27].
 A nonprimary maternal infection was defined as positive IgM and IgG serology with an IgG avidity of ≥70% determined within the first 12 weeks of pregnancy.
 The assay used to measure IgG avidity was an in-house assay based on the Enzygnost CMV IgG assay (Siemens) using an 8 M urea wash, as described elsewhere .
 The avidity threshold defining remote infection was set using in-house seroconversion panels, and by comparison with the work of Grangeot-Keros et al. .